RonnelBelizar/python-journey/README.md

 # 🐍 My Python Journey

 Hi!
 I’m Ronnel, an Electronics Engineer with 8+ years in healthcare technology.
-I’m transitioning into Data Engineering, focusing on **healthcare data** (e.g., patient test results, instrumentation logs).
+I’m transitioning into Data Engineering, focusing my learning on **healthcare data** (e.g., patient test results, instrumentation logs).

 This repository documents my Python learning journey.
 It contains:
 - 📒 **notes/** — Daily or weekly logs of what I study